 Not the most important thing to consider before buying a hiking belt, weight is still important to those who aim to travel lighter.

 Graph 3 and 4 below show the weight comparison (in grams and ounces) between 11 of the 12 designs.
-They show that the weight of the belts ranges from less than 60 g for the Thomas Bates Hiker to triple of that for the Mountain Khakis Webbing.
-More solid belts such as the Arc’teryx Conveyor and Patagonia Tech Web weigh close to 100 g or more (3.5 oz).
+They show that the weight of the belts ranges from 50 g for the lightweight all-nylon Arcade Adventure Slim to about seven times more than this for the all-leather Bulllhide Belts Eastwood.
+More solid belts such as the Arc’teryx Conveyor 38 and Patagonia Tech Web weigh a bit more than 100 g with 119 g and 128 g (4.2 and 4.5 oz respectively).
 These are fantastic options for outdoor enthusiasts who need a good balance between functionality and weight.
-We recommend the lighter GRIP6 Horizon Granite for those who are ready to sacrifice some functionality for less weight.
+We recommend the lighter GRIP6 Horizon Gunmetal for those who are ready to sacrifice some functionality for less weight.

 Belt weight depends mostly on the material used (type, thickness, etc.) and the specifics of the model (length, width, buckle, etc.).
-Nearly all models in our review have a synthetic webbing (with the exception of the all-leather Fjallraven Singi).
+Nearly all models in our review have synthetic webbing (with the exception of the all-leather Bullhide Belts Eastwood and Bison Designs Box Canyon Leather).
 So where does the difference in weight come from?
 There are two main reasons:

-- Some belts such as the Thomas Bates Hiker Belt and GRIP6 Horizon Granite have a less dense webbing whereas others like the Patagonia Tech Web and the heaviest Mountain Khakis Webbing Belt have a much thicker webbing.
+- Some belts such as the Thomas Bates Hiker Belt and GRIP6 Honeycomb Web have a less dense webbing whereas others like the heaviest Bullhide Belts Eastwood have a much thicker webbing.

 - The weight differences observed are due to the buckle and its size, material, and most importantly – weight.
 Heavy metal buckles can add a lot of grams to the overall weight of a particular design.
-Take the KUHL Raid, for example.
+Take the Bulliant Tactical Belt, for example.
 Its solid metal buckle is heavy and bulky and makes the whole belt look heavier in comparison to other belts with similar webbings.

 Graph 3: Weight comparison between hiking belt designs (in grams)